scripting/fargoPublisher/README.md

-Set environment variables with your S3 paths.
+Set environment variables with your S3 paths and the domain you're using.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fpHostingPath -- where the users' files will be stored.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fpDataPath -- where you want names and stats to be stored.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fpDomain -- the domain we're allocating (should be set, via DNS and AWS, to point to fpStoragePath).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;fpDomain -- the domain we're allocating (should be set, via DNS and AWS, where it should point is still TBD).